fesplugas/nix-notes/README.md

 nix-env -iA nixpkgs.myPackages
 ```

-### nix-darwin
+### nix-darwin (deprecated)

 [nix-darwin](https://github.com/LnL7/nix-darwin?tab=readme-ov-file#nix-darwin): "This project aims to bring the convenience of a declarative system approach to macOS".
-No longer using it.
 Not all NixOS options will work, but it's good enough to install packages and manage some configuration files.

 ## How do I run services?